 The History of the Windmills

 The Kinderdijk Windmills, an iconic part of the Holland landscape, is the largest concentration of windmills in The Netherlands.
-Built during the 1700s to keep water out of the polder and pump it into a massive reservoir, they stand proud as National Monuments and are a Unesco World Heritage site since 1997.
+Built during the 1700s to keep water out of the polder and pump it into a massive reservoir, they stand proud as National Monuments and have been a Unesco World Heritage site since 1997.
 This is one of the most impressive collections of windmills in the world.

 These 19 remarkable windmills stretch out over a wide area with extensive paths to walk or bike.
 These ingenious structures are unique due to their size and scale.
 They stand as high as 128 feet tall and are made of brick.
 Kinderdijk, like much of The Netherlands, sits below sea level.